KinzaGhaffar/Task-Manager-Mini-Project/README.md

 # TaskPulse - Mini Project
 ## Project Description
-TaskPulse is a simple web page designed to help users manage their tasks efficiently.
+TaskPulse is a single web page designed to help users manage their tasks efficiently.
 The application is built using Flask, a popular web framework in Python, and leverages SQLAlchemy for seamless integration with a MySQL database.

 ## Technologies Used
 - `Flask:` The web framework used for building the application.